ivanvorobei/SwiftUI/README.md

 @GestureState var dragState = DragState.inactive
 ```

-Class `DragState` see in file of project.
+Class `DragState` see in file.
 Also you can see it in [apple's example page](https://developer.apple.com/documentation/swiftui/gestures/composing_swiftui_gestures).

 To card add `gester` and `offset`: